RoootTheFox/discordthemeldr/README.md

 **TLDR:** It makes Discord allow loading 3rd party themes by modifying its server responses.

+<h2>Something important that should be mentioned</h2>

+Do not trust random people with installing and running programs and scripts on your computer, they could easily abuse that to gain access to your Discord account.
+Although this project won't do that, don't take my word for it and read the code yourself.
+If you do not know how to read the code, you probably should not be using this project (and generally other software too)

 <h2>Usage</h2>

 This project should support all major platforms that are supported by Discord.